AI4Finance-Foundation/FinRL/README.md

 Roadmaps of FinRL:

-**FinRl 1.0**: entry-level toturials for beginners, with a demonstrative and educational purpose.
+**FinRL 1.0**: entry-level toturials for beginners, with a demonstrative and educational purpose.

-**FinRl 2.0**: intermediate-level framework for full-stack developers and professionals.
+**FinRL 2.0**: intermediate-level framework for full-stack developers and professionals.

 FinRL provides a unified machine learning framework for various markets, SOTA DRL algorithms, benchmark finance tasks (portfolio allocation, Cryptocurrency trading), live trading, etc.